© 2026 WRVO Public Media

 New Syracuse Mayor Sharon Owens takes the oath of office on Wednesday, December 31, 2025.

-In a simple private swearing-in at Syracuse City Hall Wednesday night, Sharon Owens made history, becoming the first black mayor of the city Syracuse, with Syracuse City Court Judge Staci Dennis-Taylor administered the oath of office in the mayor’s office.
+In a simple private swearing-in at Syracuse City Hall Wednesday night, Sharon Owens made history, becoming the first Black mayor of the city of Syracuse, with Syracuse City Court Judge Staci Dennis-Taylor administering the oath of office in the mayor’s office.

-Syracuse's outgoing Mayor Ben Walsh hugs new Mayor Sharon Owens following her swearing in on Wednesday, December 31, 2025.
+Outgoing Syracuse Mayor Ben Walsh hugs new Mayor Sharon Owens following her swearing-in ceremony on Dec.
+31, 2025.

 Ellen Abbott